 The Aurian Haller Band is award-winning poet and singer/songwriter, Aurian Haller, and a talented group of musicians from Quebec City.
-The quartet mixes up folk, rock and jazz for a contemporary progressive folk sound, featuring a blend of piano, pedal steel, string bass, cello, and acoustic guitar.
+The sextet mixes up folk, rock and jazz for a contemporary progressive folk sound, featuring a blend of piano, pedal steel, string bass, cello, acoustic guitar and saxophone.
 At the heart of the music are Haller’s haunting lyrics.
 Haller has written several books and has won numerous national awards, including the Canadian National Magazine Award for poetry.
 His songs are reminiscent of Leonard Cohen, Léo Ferré, and Nick Drake.

 Poet and singer/songwriter Aurian Haller began writing songs as a teenager in his hometown of Salmon Arm, British Columbia before turning to poetry.
 His poems have since been published internationally.
 His second book, Song of the Taxidermist, included a long poem that won the 2008 National Magazine Award for poetry as well as The Malahat Review 2007 Long Poem Prize.
 Aurian Haller’s musical influences are varied: from the jazzed complexity of Joni Mitchell, to the moody weight of Leonard Cohen, to the mellow pop groove of Ron Sexsmith.
 Haller plays acoustic and electric guitar and keyboards.